WANT TO GET INVOLVED?

 In collaborating with our charity partners we provide those on the project with training, employment and housing.

-If you are interested in joining our network of charities & associations, please contact workwithus@onlyapavementaway.co.uk
+If you are interested in joining our network of Charities & Organisations, please contact workwithus@onlyapavementaway.co.uk

 Without Caritas Anchor House I might not still be around.
 They gave me back who I am, and probably a little bit more.
 I’ve achieved so much, and I couldn’t be more proud.” – Debbie, resident of Caritas Anchor House